prajwalnl/aks_deploy/README.md

+# Jenkins, Helm, ACR, AKS
-# This project helps to do the below workflow:
+This project helps to do the below workflow:

 1. Trigger pipeline in Jenkins on code push to github.